Brunnomellom/brunnomellom/README.md

 - 💼 Freelancer (Web Development + Graphic Design)
 - 🔎 Focused on building **real-world projects**
 - 📊 Interested in **data visualization & dashboards**
-- 🚀 Looking for opportunities in companies or startups
+- 🚀 Open to opportunities in frontend development and tech-driven environments

 ---